-The present cross-sectional findings provide initial support for the potential role of sleep impairment severity in the relationship between pain and nicotine dependence.(Hayes, 2022) results suggest that interventions focused on improving sleep could be explored as part of comprehensive strategies to address both pain and nicotine dependence.
+The present cross-sectional findings provide initial support for the potential role of sleep impairment severity in the relationship between pain and nicotine dependence.
+Both the tobacco and ENDS indirect effect models showed small effect sizes (.01 and .003, respectively), and the indirect effects accounted for nearly 10% of the association between pain and tobacco dependence and 6% of the association between pain and ENDS dependence.
+Although completely standardized indirect effects were small, they align with prior population-based mediation studies of complex outcomes (Hayes, 2022).
+Notably, sleep impairment accounted for approximately 10% of the effect of pain severity on tobacco dependence and 6% on ENDS dependence, highlighting sleep as a potentially meaningful, though partial, mechanistic target.
+Given the high prevalence of chronic pain and nicotine dependence, even modest indirect effects may yield clinically significant benefits.
+Future intervention studies should assess whether improving sleep leads to clinically relevant reductions in pain and tobacco dependence.

+These results suggest that interventions focused on improving sleep could be explored as part of comprehensive strategies to address both pain and nicotine dependence.
 Cognitive Behavioral Therapy for Insomnia is the first line treatment for insomnia (CBT-I; Walker et al., 2022), which has produced promising improvements in sleep and pain outcomes among adults who experience chronic non-cancer pain (Selvanathan et al., 2021).
 To our knowledge, only one study has evaluated the effects of CBT-I for smoking cessation (Fucito et al., 2014), which did not identify differences in cessation rates between the treatment and control groups.
 However, more recent work piloting a smoking cessation intervention which incorporated a CBT-I-based component found significantly greater quit rates among participants in the treatment compared to controls (Patterson et al., 2020).
 While there is initial promise for supporting smoking cessation through improving sleep, to date, no integrated treatment has been developed to address co-occurring pain, sleep dysfunction, and nicotine dependence to support cessation.
 If future research supports sleep as a mechanism linking pain and nicotine dependence, Acceptance and Commitment Therapy (ACT), which has shown efficacy in treating each condition individually (Du et al., 2021; McCallion & Zvolensky, 2015; Salari et al., 2020), may hold promise as a comprehensive intervention for individuals with co-occurring pain, sleep disturbance, and nicotine/tobacco use.